Srujana-H-git/DSA/README.md

 ## Data Structures
-  brute forced and optimzed codes for dsa
+  #Brute forced and optimzed codes for dsa